Some-Yes-Man/FactorioNetwork/README.md

 Adding 100 iron plates to the right-hand chest, brings both signals up to the same value.
 Chests send out all the content and for the network it doesn't matter where the **signals** are coming from, they just **add up**.

-![A chest and a constant combinator sending the same kind of signal.](images/Basics_Signals3.png) Exchanging one of the chests with a [constant combinator](https://wiki.factorio.com/Constant_combinator) and configuring it to send a signal of -200 (yes, negative 200 iron plates), the new sum of all signals is a single -100 iron signal.
+![A chest and a constant combinator sending the same kind of signal.](images/Basics_Signals3.png) Exchanging one of the chests with a [constant combinator](https://wiki.factorio.com/Constant_combinator) (can send any signal you choose) and configuring it to send a signal of -200 (yes, negative 200 iron plates), the new sum of all signals is a single -100 iron signal.
 Again, **the network** (ie the wire) just **adds up every signal type**.

-*Important!* The network always contains *ALL* possible signals, it's just that they are initially all zero.
+*Important!* The network always contains *ALL* possible signals, it's just that initially they are all zero.
 Looking back at our copper-iron example the actual state of the network looks more like this:

 ![Iron Plate](https://wiki.factorio.com/images/Iron_plate.png) | ![Copper Plate](https://wiki.factorio.com/images/Copper_plate.png) | ![Steel Plate](https://wiki.factorio.com/images/Steel_plate.png) | ![Plastic Bar](https://wiki.factorio.com/images/Plastic_bar.png) | . . . | . . . | ![Electronic Circuit](https://wiki.factorio.com/images/Electronic_circuit.png) | ![Advanced Circuit](https://wiki.factorio.com/images/Advanced_circuit.png) | . . . | . . . | `A` | `B` | `C` | . . .
 :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: